elpassion/semantic-chunking/README.md

 - **Type**: Integer
 - **Default**: `500`
 - **Description**: Sets the maximum number of tokens allowed in a single chunk.
 Smaller values result in smaller, more numerous chunks, while larger values can create fewer, larger chunks.
-It’s crucial for maintaining manageable chunk sizes when processing large texts.
+It's crucial for maintaining manageable chunk sizes when processing large texts.

 ### `similarityThreshold`